 Supporting documents you will need sales slips, paid bills, invoices, receipts, deposit slips, and canceled checks.
 Purchases, sales, payroll, and other transactions you have in your business will generate supporting documents.

 Generally, these are the same records you use to monitor your business and prepare your financial statements.

-An income statement shows the income and expenses of the business for a given period of time.
+–An income statement shows the income and expenses of the business for a given period of time.

-A balance sheet shows the assets, liabilities, and equity in the business on a given date.
+–A balance sheet shows the assets, liabilities, and equity in the business on a given date.

-By far computer accounting software is a great option for handling your bookkeeping needs.
-I could not live without it!
-You don’t have to worry about having extensive knowledge of accounting.
-Computers transfer the right numbers to the right accounts and make sure those numbers get put on the proper side of the account, the debit side, or the credit side.
+Computer accounting software is ideal for handling your small business bookkeeping quickly and easily.
+If you are starting your first business, you will quickly find out how important accounting software is to the success of the business.
+You don’t have to worry about having extensive knowledge of accounting, because computers transfer the right numbers to the right accounts and make sure those numbers get put on the proper side of the account, the debit or the credit side.

 QuickBooks is the industry standard but some small businesses may find it costly when just starting out in business.
 GnuCash is a free open-source small business accounting software that may not have all the bells and whistles like QuickBooks, but it gets the job done and best of all it’s free.